wasabi39/factorio_quality/README.md

 # Running the project

-To run the Streamlit app, run ```docker-compose up --build```.
-Then the project can be found in ´´´localhost:5000/´´´.
-Alternatively, the script factorio_quality_calculator.py can be run directly in a venv if one doesn't need a UI.
+To run the Streamlit app, run ```docker-compose up --build``` from the base directory.
+This will install Python and its dependencies, run the unit tests and then start the project.
+After that the project can be found at ´´´localhost:5000/´´´.

 # Todo
 ~~Make frontend functional~~